ShakesPearre/ShakesPearre/README.md

 **About me**

-- ⚡️ The owner of the Thunder server [Discord](https://discord.gg/thunder)
+- ⚡️ The owner of Thunder server [Discord](https://discord.gg/thunder)

 - 📈 Built music bots for discord, and more